In the wake of Covid-19, many of you will be as eager as ever to plan your next trip. There is a big world out there and you want to see it.

 - You will have a check-in call from our Customer Care team throughout the course of your tour

-- You will be informed of any changes in government or TFG health & safety regulations whilst you are on tour
+- You will be informed of any changes in government or TFG health & safety regulations that occur whilst you are on tour

 - We will monitor the health and wellbeing of you and your chauffeur / chauffeur-guide / guide regularly throughout the tour